seanevanlee/slot-machine-project/README.md

 Add more sounds to keep the game exciting to the player.
 Make the jackpot a changing number.
 Other code that is scaleable to other holidays such as Valentines, 4th of July, etc.
+Will likely want to incorporate mobiile-first design though I imagine the majority of users would want to play a slot machine on a full browser?